mariusbubui/pharmacy-management-data-structures/README.md

 The main data structure that I decided to use is a red-black tree due to its O(log n) worst time complexity for the base operations.
 It also allows me to get the products sorted after the key(their name) in linear time.

+To be able to get the availability of a product in constant time a hash table has been used.
+The key is the name of the product and the value is boolean, representing the availability.